 Phase 9: Launch your New ERP system

 Everything has been done by now, including project management.
 The software is ready to go live.
-This phase is super important as it marks the beginning of the better performance and higher efficiency in every department.
+This phase is super important as it marks the beginning of better performance and higher efficiency in every department.
 The software implementation team should hang around for a while to help employees get used to using the new software.

 If your ERP execution process fails the first time you try it, many resources will be wasted.
 It will take your business a lot of time to recover the lost capital.
 To prevent this, choose the best ERP implementation approaches.
 The main ones are 3: